 I chose CG Spectrum because it has working professionals as mentors, and it is one of the few fully online schools.
 I really enjoyed the experience, all the people I met were warm and welcoming, and they cared about helping me achieve my dream job.
 Since I already had experience the most crucial part of the Career Development Program was improving my social media and portfolio pages.

 Tell us about your transition from software developer to game designer.
 Why the change?
-What is the change in mindset that is required to change from one discipline to the other?

 My dream job was always to be a game designer, as there was no game design school 15 years ago I attended Computer Science University at 18.